Are you looking at having your floors replaced in your home? You may be in for a big project that requires big money.

 A flooring job can cost anywhere from $6 per square foot all the way up to $18 per square foot.
 Installing quality flooring isn’t cheap, but there are ways to you can save on floor contracting costs.

 You have to understand what goes into floor contracting costs.
-Read on to find out how you can come out ahead of your budget and still have a quality installation that lasts.
+Read on to find out how you can come out ahead of your budget and still have quality flooring installation that lasts.

 1. The Flooring Material